Chaos in Nonlinear Random Walks with Non-Monotonic Transition Probabilities: Discussion

 In this work we have studied the dynamics that take place in a class of discrete-time nonlinear random walks where transition probabilities depend on the current state of the system.
 Specifically, we showed that when transition probabilities are non-monotonic, that is, they are defined by a non-monotonic function of the state of the random walk dynamics, complicated behaviors that include chaos emerge.
 In the case of small networks, the classical signatures of low dimensional chaotic systems such as cascades of period-doubling bifurcations and intermittent bands of chaos and periodicity can be observed.
 For larger systems, however, these fingerprints become difficult to identify with added complexity, but chaos remains a prominent feature.
-We also illustrated that these dynamics are generic, emerging from multiple choices of transition probability functions and network structures ranging from small toy examples to large real-world networks derived from actual transport processes, namely, the U.S. airport network.
-These results suggest that when the rules governing nonlinear transport throughout a system are made non-static and non-monotonic, for instance, by nuanced decision-making that directes individuals' trajectories, the resulting dynamics may become very rich and complicated, making long-term prediction and forecasting difficult even with very accurate system information.
+We also illustrated that these dynamics are generic in the sense that they occur over a wide range of network topologies and with several transition functions with different properties.
+(In addition to the examples given here, see the Appendix).
+These results suggest that when the rules governing nonlinear transport throughout a system are made non-static and non-monotonic, for instance, by nuanced decision-making that directs individuals' trajectories, the resulting dynamics may become very rich and complicated, making long-term prediction and forecasting difficult even with very accurate system information.